-My oldest son decided he wanted to be Ash Ketchum from Pokemon for Halloween.
+My oldest son decided he wanted to be Ash Ketchum from Pokemon for Halloween one year.
 So I looked at the costume and figured it didn’t look too hard.
 Sure, son!
 We can do that!
 Little did I know it would take a few hours more than I had planned.
 But before the night was over, I had one happy son and I felt satisfied that I had done a pretty good job.
 So here’s a recap of my DIY Ash Ketchum Pokemon Costume.

 DIY Ash Ketchum Pokemon Costume

 Here’s what I was aiming for…..

 I bought a yard of blue fabric at Walmart for $2.77.
 The lady at the cutting table in the fabric department suggested I use double bias tape for the bottom border and the fake pockets.